dmotteler/dmotteler.github.io/musiclib/README.md

 index.html  - allow selection of "any" event, displays the cheat sheet for the event.

+mlids.html  - displays range of songids in musiclib, and lists those available for use.

 muslibup.py  - compares paths to track files from musiclib.xml and mydrive.xml, displays
                 needed xml to update the library. mydrive.xml requires Google Drive access and needs permissions that only Del currently (9/2022) has.